Tarqwyn/grunt-specials-project-scaffold/README.md

 * Code checking - using jsHint
 * Minification of Main - using uglify
 * Compiling of Modules into Desktop and Responsive code - using requirejs
 * Compiling and compression of CSS - using sass
+* Basic QUnit framework
 * Watch changes to scss and js files to run jshint and sass

 [grunt-init]: http://gruntjs.com/project-scaffolding